asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 ## Where to Focus Improvement

-### Continuous Integration / Continuous Delivery
+### Continuous Integration & Continuous Delivery

 Are the teams practicing Continuous Integration (CI)?
 Are they integrating code with each other at least once per day?
 How about Continuous Delivery (CD)?
 Is the code always in a deployable state, or does go through periods of being broken?
 Is the build and release pipeline completely automated?
 Can a single click deploy changes in a matter of minutes, or is manual intervention and manual testing required to release the software?

 CI helps identify integration bugs when they occur, and can often prevent them entirely.
 Without CI, integration bugs get identified much later, causing delays late in the development cycle.
-Further, as companies add more developers and teams the likelihood of integration issues increases.
-The introduction of CD ensures that a working version of the software is always available to test or release.
+As companies add more developers and teams the likelihood of integration issues increases.
+The introduction of CI and CD ensures that a working version of the software is always available to test or release.

 By improving development team practices, automated tests, and the deployment pipeline, existing teams will begin to work safer, more accurately, and efficiently.
 There should be a focus on getting to fast, repeatable, and wholly automated builds and deployments before adding more teams.

 ### Decrease Long Build Times

-Are teams waiting for builds that take more than ten to fifteen minutes on build servers?
+Are teams waiting for builds that take more than ten minutes on build servers?
 This is downtime that every developer experiences.
-Adding more developers makes the problem worse for the existing developers, as there is more contention on build servers and more queuing waiting for builds to finish.
+Adding more developers makes the problem worse for everyone as there is more contention on build servers and more queuing waiting for builds to finish.

 Investigate the source of slow builds.
 Is it an issue that can be improved by upgrading server hardware or adding build agents?
 Adding hardware or additional software licenses is an inexpensive activity that can increase the productivity of the entire organization.